 Kathryn Fox works as a family doctor, freelance medical journalist and editor.
 She has a special interest in forensic medicine and is a member of the Association of Forensic Physicians.
 Her debut crime novel Malicious Intent, featuring forensic pathologist Anya Crichton, was published by Pan Macmillan in 2004 and has been sold in the UK, Germany, France, Slovakia and Bulgaria.
 Since then, Kathryn has written six more novels in the 'Anya Crichton' series, including Without Consent, Skin and Bone, Bloodborn, Death Mask, Cold Grave and Fatal Impact.
 She is currently working on a book with James Patterson in the 'Private Oz' series.

 Richard Frankland is one of Australia’s most experienced indigenous singer/songwriter film makers.
 In 1993 Richard co-wrote and directed his first documentary with John Foss entitled Songlines.
-Since then Richard has written, directed and produced a wide range of video, documentary and film projects including the award winning Who Killed Malcolm Smith, No Way To Forget, After Mabo, Harry’s War and Stone Bros.
+Since then Richard has written, directed and produced a wide range of award winning video, documentary and film projects including.
 Richard has also written for and performed on stage.
 He wrote and directed the award-winning play Conversations with the Dead and his stage show An Evening with Richard Frankland was performed at the Sydney Opera House.
-His latest play, The Brady Bunch, debuted at La Mama in 2012 and he is currently working on Voices for the Malthouse Theatre.
-Digger, his most recent published work, a novel for children about the 1967 referendum was published by Scholastic.

 Jessica Friedmann is a writer and editor currently living in Canberra with her husband and young son.
 After graduating with an Honours Degree in Creative Writing from the University of Melbourne in 2010, she spent time at independent titles Going Down Swinging and Dumbo Feather, while continuing to publish fiction and feature writing.
-Her debut collection of essays, Things That Helped (Scribe, 2017), touches on her experience of severe postpartum depression as a new mother, and explores issues of class, race, gender and sexuality as well as motherhood, creativity and mental illness.
+Her work addresses themes including her experience of severe postpartum depression as a new mother, and explores issues of class, race, gender and sexuality as well as motherhood, creativity and mental illness.

 Peggy Frew’s acclaimed second novel is Hope Farm (Scribe): 2017 International Dublin Literary Award - Long-listed; 2016 Australian Book Design Association Awards, The Inkerman & Blunt Best Designed Literary Fiction Book - Short-listed; 2016 Indie Book Awards - Long-listed 2016 Miles Franklin Award - Short-listed; 2016 Stella Prize - Short-listed 2016; The Australian Book Industry Awards - General Fiction Book of the Year - Long-listed 2016; The Barbara Jefferis Award - Winner.
 Her debut novel House of Sticks (Scribe) won the Victorian Premier’s Literary Award for an unpublished manuscript and was shortlisted for the NSW Premier’s Literary Awards.
 Her story ‘Home Visit’ won the Age short story competition, and her work has been published in Meanjin, Kill Your Darlings and The Big Issue.
 Peggy is a member of the award-winning Melbourne band Art of Fighting.